 I am a professional classical guitarist.
-I have my B.A. in Classical guitar performance.
 I have tried countless guitars and brands.
 I know that Kremona guitars are the absolute best for your money.
-The quality and tone of this guitar is AMAZING for this price range.
+The quality and tone of this guitar are amazing.
 Other guitars in this price range do not even compare to the quality and look of this classical.

 Craftsmanship is exemplary.
-I think all the Kremonas have a brighter tone that leans toward spanish/flaminco which is what I was looking for.
+I think all the Kremonas have a brighter tone that leans toward Spanish/flamenco which is what I was looking for.
 I really like the unplugged tone of this guitar.

 Taylor 12e-N Grand Concert